Guide to the

 If the reference asset decreases by less than the buffer:

-The Buffer Strategy seeks to not participate in losses.
+The Target Buffer Strategy seeks to not participate in such losses.

 Downside